JHodgkins/MSP4-MovieBox/README.md

 - As a first-time user, I want to find out how much a product costs.
 - As a first-time user, I want to know how to proceed to the checkout section so I can purchase an item.

 #### Returning user
+- As a returning user, I want to be able to easily navigate to the account login page.
+- As a returning user, I want to be able to see a previous order I have made.
+- As a returning user, I want to be able to see how many movies are in my shopping basket.
+- As a returning user, I want to be able to view items based on a filter I select.
+- As a returning user, I want to be able to change the type of a media item.
+- As a returning user, I want to be able to update my account delivery details.

 #### Site owner